top of page

 You can pick everything, or just some pieces, and leave the rest to us.

-1. SEATING OF THE GUESTS We recommend starting the prelude 15 minutes before the ceremony.
-This will not only set an ambiance for the ceremony but will also serve as a signal for the guests to sit down.
+1. SEATING OF THE GUESTS We recommend starting the prelude 30 minutes before the ceremony.
+This will set an ambiance for the entire event.
 You may want to choose music that is lighter and happy-sounding.
-Keep in mind that it is best to consult with the musician's play list first for pieces they know already.
-The prelude music can be all your specific picks or you can tell the musicians a general suggest in regards to a style, composer, etc. We had a wedding recently where we were directed to play all contemporary pop songs but not play anything by the group U2.
+Keep in mind that it is best to consult with the musicians' playlist first for pieces they already own.
+The prelude music can be all your specific picks, or just give the musicians general guidelines in regard to style.
+We had a wedding recently where we were directed to play all contemporary pop songs but not play anything by the group U2.
 We thought that was an unusual request.
-We found out later that they had hired a U2 cover band for the reception.
+We found out later that they had hired a U2 cover band for the reception!
+Some of our clients like to set a theme such as Jane Austen, Disney, country, classical music, etc.

 POP MUSIC - "Best Day of My Life" by American Authors, Marry You by Bruno Mars, "Viva la Vida by Coldplay, "Here Comes the Sun" by The Beatles

-check this out by the Danish String Quartet Sekstur from Vendsyssel - The Peat Dance 2.
+Our Pop Music Repertoire List 2.
 PROCESSIONAL We recommend not more than two processional songs.
-Any more than that and you get quick snippets of music and a lot of "dead air" when the musicians are changing pages.
+Any more than that, and you get quick snippets of music and none of the songs have time to really develop.
 Have one great song for the parents and the bridal party, then another special song just for the bride.
-Traditionally, the groomsmen and the officiant are not part of the official procession.
-Of course it is entirely up to you!
-An amazing addition is to add a trumpet for the entrance of the bride
+Traditionally, the groomsmen and the officiant are not part of the official procession because they generally enter from the side and not down the center aisle.
+Of course, it is entirely up to you!
+An amazing addition is to add a trumpet for the entrance of the bride.

-Safety tip No matter what anyone says, this is your day.
+Pro tip 1 No matter what anyone says, this is your day.
 Enjoy every moment.
 Do not be in a hurry to get down the aisle.
-Take your time; this is not a Hollywood production and your event planner is not George Lucas.
-As you walk down the aisle people are going to be looking at you, smile at them and remember their faces, take your time, look around, enjoy the music and the setting.
+Take your time; this is not a Hollywood production, and your event planner is not Stephen Spielberg! (although we recently played for 3 episodes of "Married at First Site" on Lifetime and 3 episodes of "Love is Blind".
+As you walk down the aisle, people are going to be looking at you.
+Smile at them and remember their faces.
+Take your time, look around, enjoy the music and the setting.

 Suggested Songs

-POP MUSIC - I Choose You by Sara Bareilles, A Thousand Year by Christina Perry, Viva la Vida by Coldplay, Here Comes the Sun by The Beatles, All of Me by John Legend, A Million Dreams from The Greatest Showman
+POP MUSIC - I Choose You by Sara Bareilles, A Thousand Years by Christina Perry, Viva la Vida by Coldplay, Here Comes the Sun by The Beatles, All of Me by John Legend, A Million Dreams from The Greatest Showman, I Can't Help Falling in Love, etc.

 Something Unique:

 Add a Trumpet for the WOW FACTOR 3.
-Unity/Sand Ceremony We recommend a bit of music during the lighting of the unity candle.
-If you do choose to have music at this time, let the officiant know not to talk over it.
+During: Sand Ceremony/Communion/Ketuvah, etc. We recommend a bit of music for any unspoken events during the ceremony.
+If you choose to have music at this time, let the officiant know not to talk over it.
 This music is usually rather short and not a big production.
 The musicians call it "musical wallpaper".
-It's pretty but not the center of attention in the room, YOU ARE!
-4. RECESSIONAL After the introduction of the new couple there is usually hearty applause.
+It's pretty, but not the center of attention; YOU ARE!
+4. RECESSIONAL After the introduction of the new couple, there is usually hearty applause.
 We recommend something robust to accompany the exit of the new couple and the bridal party.
 After they have exited, we usually bring the volume down a bit as the crowd begins to mingle.

 Suggested Songs

-POP MUSIC - Here Comes the Sun by The Beatles, "All You Need Is Love" by the Beatles, "Happy Together" by The Turtles
+POP MUSIC - Marry You by Bruno Mars, This Will Be by Natalie Cole, Best Day of My Life: American Authors, Here Comes the Sun by The Beatles, "All You Need Is Love" by the Beatles, etc.

 Recent Posts